 The trail descends to the impressive ruins of Phuyupatamarca, “Town above the clouds,” where there are five small stone baths and constant running water throughout the year.
 The views are impressive over the Urubamba Valley and, in the other direction, towards the snow-capped peaks of the Salkantay (Wild Mountain).
 Given the great weather, this is probably one of the most magical camps globally.

-If you have already made the decision to make this trek, we can tell you that the Inca Trail to Machu Picchu is one of the best choices to live an unparalleled experience, even if you want to be in contact with nature, and have direct contact with local communities. follow these tips to have the best experience and enjoy the most.
+Suppose you have already decided to make this trek.
+In that case, we can tell you that the Inca Trail to Machu Picchu is one of the best choices to live an unparalleled experience, even if you want to be in contact with nature and have direct contact with local communities.
+Follow these tips to have the best experience and enjoy the most.

-The downside to the trail’s popularity is that you need to book six to nine months in advance, as only 500 permits do issue per day, including porters, guides, and tourists.
+The downside to the trail’s popularity is that you must book six to nine months in advance, as only 500 permits are issued daily, including porters, guides, and tourists.
 In addition, you can only go hiking with an authorized tour operator, usually in a group, although some agencies organize tailor-made tours, which are inevitably more expensive.
 Either way, hiking the Inca Trail is not cheap.
 It sometimes involves a challenging, high-altitude trek, but this does reward by spectacular scenery, deep valleys, glaciated mountain peaks, and remote Inca structures.

 The Classic Inca Trail is four days and is the duration of the most common tour offered by tourism agencies.
-There are numerous campsites along the trail, although your trail guide will ultimately decide where you’ll spend the night.
-Also, note that the path is closed in February, which is typically the wettest month, for annual maintenance and repair.
+There are numerous campsites along the trail, although your trail guide ultimately decides where you’ll spend the night.
+Also, note that the path is closed in February, typically the wettest month, for annual maintenance and repair.
 A shorter two-day tour sometimes referred to as the Sacred Trail of the Incas, is offered, giving you a taste of the trail without camping.

-Acting as a biological corridor between the Andes of Cusco, the Sacred Valley, and the lowland Amazon rainforest, the Machu Picchu Historic Sanctuary holds more than 370 species and 47 species of mammals seven hundred species of butterflies.
+Acting as a biological corridor between the Andes of Cusco, the Sacred Valley, and the lowland Amazon rainforest, the Machu Picchu Historic Sanctuary holds more than 370 species and 47 species of mammals, and seven hundred species of butterflies.
 Some of the more notable residents include the cock-of-the-rock (Rupicola peruviana, known as Tunkis in the Quechua-speaking Andes), the spectacled bear (Tremarctos Ornatus), and the condor (Vultur Gryphus).
-Also, there are about three hundred different species of orchids hidden in the cloud forest trees.
+Also, about three hundred different species of orchids are hidden in the cloud forest trees.